bootdotdev/blog/content/python/matlab-vs-python.md

 ## Matlab versus Python: Which is best for deep learning?

 Deep learning is considered an evolution of machine learning.
-According to Zendesk’s [helpful blog post](https://www.zendesk.com/blog/machine-learning-and-deep-learning/), deep learning “uses a programmable neural network that enables machines to make accurate decisions without help from humans.”
+According to Zendesk’s [helpful blog post](https://www.zendesk.com/blog/machine-learning-and-deep-learning/), deep learning "uses a programmable neural network that enables machines to make accurate decisions without help from humans."
 You can consider it a subfield of machine learning.
 Theoretically, deep learning models should be able to determine on their own if predictions are accurate.
 Machine learning requires more human guidance.

 That's part of the reason I consider Python the best option for deep learning.
 Because Matlab is proprietary, it means innovations are slower.
 Python is open-source, which means anybody can create packages that become widely adopted by the Pythonista community.
 Packages like PyTorch, Tensorflow, Caffe, and so on are widely used for deep learning.
 If you have a look at most deep learning online courses, they all feature Python.